thelounge/thelounge.github.io/_guides/identd-and-oidentd.md

 To enable `identd` support, set `identd.enable` in [the configuration](/docs/configuration#identd-and-oidentd-support) to `true`.

-## Using oidentd to forward requests to built-in server
+## Using oidentd to forward requests to the built-in server

 If you have oidentd 2.3.0 or later available, you can use oidentd to forward requests to The Lounge's built-in ident server.